vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 absorbed in the experience

-of the body, subtle, associated with the eightfold *vāgbhava* , having for essence the classes of phonemes, //131// all these Yoginīs, Ana ṅgakusumā, etc., are very hidden \[and are to be worshipped\]
+of the body, subtle, associated with the eightfold *vāgbhava* , having for essence the classes of phonemes, //131// all these Yoginīs, Anaṅgakusumā, etc., are very hidden \[and are to be worshipped\]

 in the \[ *cakra* \] Sarvasaṁkṣobhana.
 They are adorned with red cuirasses, //132// beautiful, their braids of hair hanging down, carrying bow and arrows.